biodunalfet/blog/content/homepage/about.md

 weight: 2
 ---

-- software engineer
+- engineer
 - decade of experience building large scale mobile and backend systems in some of the largest fintechs across Europe and Africa
-- interested in mobile engineering, databases, anomaly detection, hardware
+- technical interests are: mobile engineering, databases, anomaly detection, mathematical optimisation and hardware design
+- avid supporter of manchester united 😭
+- amateur chess player.
+I spend more time watching chess ♟️ games' analyses than actually playing chess
+- spends too much time watching all sorts of videos on YouTube. happy to share some of my favorite channels
+- loves reading/watching murder mysteries
 - always building something